-The weight of a newborn Pitbull puppy depends upon the size of their mom, and how many sibblings are in the litter, among other factors.
+The weight of a newborn Pitbull puppy depends upon the size of their mom, and how many siblings are in the litter, among other factors.
 But anywhere between 7 and 10 oz is in the normal range.

-In his first week, a Pitbull puppy won’t have his eyes or ears open.
-But, he has enough strength in his front paws to pull himself to his mom.
+In their first week, newborn Pitbull puppies won’t have their eyes or ears open.
+But, they have enough strength in their front paws to pull themselves to mom.
 One week old Pitbull puppies can’t regulate their own temperature, so need their mother.
 They’ll spend pretty much all of their time eating or sleeping.

-At two weeks old, Pitbull puppies will start to open their eyes.
+At two weeks old, baby Pitbull puppies will start to open their eyes.
 And, they will start to grow quickly.
 In fact, a Pitbull puppy will add around 5 to 10% of his body weight by the end of this week.